kaiachain/kaia-docs/docs/misc/glossary.md

 ### consensus node (CN)

 A node that is responsible for generating and propagating blocks, and for reaching consensus on the state of the Kaia blockchain.
 Consensus nodes validate submitted transactions and execute valid transactions.

-### Cypress

-The public mainnet of the Kaia platform.
-It is the production environment for Kaia applications and services.

-See also Kaia Testnet [Baobab](#baobab).

 ### endpoint node (EN)